 Older people are at high risk of having an adverse drug reaction for several reasons (see Aging and Drugs).
 They are likely to have many health problems and thus to be taking several prescription and over-the-counter drugs.
 Also, as people age, the liver is less able to metabolize many drugs, and the kidneys are less able to eliminate drugs from the body, increasing the risk of kidney damage by a drug and other adverse drug reactions.
 These age-related problems are often made worse by undernourishment and dehydration, which tend to become more common as people age.

 Older people are also more sensitive to the effects of many drugs.
 For example, older people are more likely to experience light-headedness, loss of appetite, depression, confusion, and impaired coordination, putting them at risk of falling and fracturing a bone.
-Drugs that can cause these reactions include many antihistamines, sleep aids, antianxiety drugs, antihypertensives, and antidepressants (see table Some Drugs Particularly Likely to Cause Problems in Older People).
+Drugs that can cause these reactions include many antihistamines, sleep aids, antianxiety drugs, antihypertensives, and antidepressants (see table Some Drugs Particularly Likely to Cause Problems in Older People and ).